KatamariJr/gorm.io/pages/docs/models.md

 }
 ```

-### <name id="time_tracking">Creating/Updating Time/Unix (milli/nano) Seconds Tracking</span>
+### <name id="time_tracking">Creation/Updated Time/Unix (milli/nano) Seconds Tracking</span>

-GORM use `CreatedAt`, `UpdatedAt` to track creating/updating time by convention, and GORM will set the  [current time](gorm_config.html#now_func) when creating/updating if the fields are defined
+GORM uses the `CreatedAt` and `UpdatedAt` fields to track creation/updated time.
+GORM will set the [current time](gorm_config.html#now_func) when creating or updating an object if the fields are defined.

-To use fields with a different name, you can configure those fields with tag `autoCreateTime`, `autoUpdateTime`
+To use fields with a different name, you can configure those fields with the tag `autoCreateTime` or `autoUpdateTime` as seen below.

-If you prefer to save UNIX (milli/nano) seconds instead of time, you can simply change the field's data type from `time.Time` to `int`
+If you prefer to save UNIX (milli/nano) seconds instead of Go's time.Time struct, you can simply change the field's data type from `time.Time` to `int`.

 ```go
 type User struct {